Best PS5 Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 Buy Call of Duty: Modern Warfare III for

-With Black Friday sales in full swing, don't miss out on the best Meta Quest 2 Black Friday deals and printer Black Friday deals.
+With Black Friday sales in full swing, don't miss out on the best printer Black Friday deals.

 Hogwarts Legacy PS5

-What’s the deal: You can now get 30% off the Hogwarts Legacy PS5 game at Amazon.
+What’s the deal: You can now get 30 per cent off the Hogwarts Legacy PS5 game at Amazon.
 In disc edition this game is now available for just under £35.

 Why we chose it: If you've been putting off buying Hogwarts Legacy, now is the time to change that.
 For a limited time only, you can get this game for £15 less and immerse yourself into the magical realm of Harry Potter.